How Can I Improve My Mental Health Without Therapy?

 Assessing Your Current State

-Before implementing changes, honestly assess your current mental health status:
+Before making changes, honestly look at your current mental health status:

 Self-Assessment Questions: